Companions of Saint Nicholas: Krampus

-Krampus is a terrifying figure found in parts of Austria, Bavaria, South Tyrol, Slovenia, and Croatia, most probably originating in the Pre-Christian Alpine traditions.
+Krampus is a terrifying figure found in parts of Austria, Bavaria, Northern Italy, Slovenia, and Croatia, most probably originating in the Pre-Christian Alpine traditions.
 In Tyrol, he is also called "Tuifl".

 The Feast of Saint Nicholas is celebrated in parts of Europe on December 6.
 On the preceding evening, Krampusnacht, the wicked hairy devil appears on the streets.
 He sometimes accompanies St. Nicholas.
 However, Krampus will at times be on his own, visiting homes and businesses.
 Saint Nicholas dispenses gifts, while Krampus supplies coal and bundles of birch branches.

 Europeans have been exchanging Krampuskarten, greeting cards featuring Krampus, since the 1800s.
 A Krampuslauf is a run of celebrants dressed as the beast, and is still quite popular, many of the participants fortified with schnapps.
 Over 1200 "Krampus" gather in Schladming, Styria from all over Austria wearing goat-hair costumes and carved masks, carrying bundles of sticks used as switches and swinging cowbells to warn of their approach.
 In the past few decades village Krampus associations parade without St. Nicholas at Krampus events throughout late November and early December.

 In 2011, National Public Radio helped advertise the formation of a Krampuslauf by Krampus enthusiasts in Philadelphia.